sf-wdi-24/modules/week-03-resetful-server-express/day-01/module-01/readme.md

 * Use AJAX to `GET` all the `books` from the API.
 Your first step should be to `console.log` the data from the API.
 * Use Handlebars templating to display all the books on the page.

-* Form to create a new book
+* Add a form to create a new book in `index.html`.
-* AJAX to POST request to create a new book
+* When a user submits the form, use AJAX to send a `POST` request to create a new book.
-* Use Handlebars templating to add newly created book to the page
+* Use Handlebars templating to add the newly created book to the page.